SREENANDINIMALLELA/Property_db_ruby_d2w3lab/hw_CRUD_quiz.md

 <!-- ================================= -->
 Q9.
 Why do we use prepared statements when performing database operations?
-If we give values directly to the database there is a chance of attackers trying to access that data . so to protect our code safe from hackers we use prepared statements .
+If we give values directly to the database there is a chance of attackers trying to access that data . so to protect our code safe from hackers we use prepared statements to split it up in two steps .

 <!-- ================================= -->
 ## Extension Questions